darubiomunoz/smartcontract-voting/README.md

 ![Product Name Screen Shot][product-screenshot]

-This smart contract code be apply to simple voting processes in small organization and for any kind of purpose even normal activities. :smile:
+This smart contract could be apply to simple voting processes in small organization and for any kind of purpose even normal activities. :smile:

 If you're interested in smart contracts I invite you to study the code and try to replicate by yourself with the help of the solidity documentation. :stars: